Back to Blog

 During World War II, one of Germany’s most infamous pieces of technology was a machine that resembled an old wooden typewriter.
 Enigma couldn’t directly impact lives with firepower or explosives, but its presence was felt by every nation involved in the war.
 The effects Enigma had on the war, before and after it was cracked, are a prime example of the sheer power of information.

-Knowledge and victory often go hand in hand, and the world of cyber security is no different.
-The threat intel analyst doesn’t directly hunt down and catch threats, but the intelligence they gather and their ability to effectively share these discoveries play a critical role in defending against advanced threats.
+Knowledge and victory often go hand in hand, and the world of cybersecurity is no different.
+While a threat analyst does not always hunt down or catch threats, their work on gathering intelligence and communicating their findings plays a critical role in defending against advanced threats.

-If you have a passion for research and you’d like to secure the future, then the threat intel analyst role may be your calling.
+If you are a curious person, with a passion for research, intelligence, and communication skills, becoming a threat intel analyst role may be your calling.

 Cyber threat intel analyst not exactly for you?
-Learn how to become to pen tester, compliance analyst, or how to become a cyber security analyst.
+Learn how to become to compliance analyst or how to become a cybersecurity analyst.